cballou/SimpleSql/README.md

 ```

 #### Placeholder Bindings ####
-This method is not preferred but very easy to understand.
+This method of generating your queries is not preferred but very easy to understand.
 It assumes that your SQL contains a question mark, `?`,
 wherever you expect a variable.
 This essentially handles the same as `vsprintf("%s %s")`, where there is a correlation
 in the order of your placeholders, `?`, to the order of the variables in your passed in `$data` array.
 Things
 must be in order.